zzhangjii/learning-library/ospa-library/data-mgmt/classof/7-Oracle Machine Learning/7-Oracle Machine Learning.md

                        <p align="center">Figure 5-1</p>

-2. A new SQL scratchpad will be created with the **%script** identifier already selected, this identifier allows you to run multiple SQL statements.
+2. A new SQL scratchpad will be created with the **%script** identifier already selected; this identifier allows you to run multiple SQL statements.

     ![](media/42f55993f4e76ef7608e17616ceed5ac.png)
                            <p align="center">Figure 5-2</p>